Table of Contents

 Introduction

-When taking out a loan, adhering to the terms and conditions outlined in the loan agreement is crucial.
-One important aspect that borrowers need to be aware of is penal interest.
-Penal interest is an additional charge levied by lenders when borrowers fail to meet specific loan obligations, such as making timely payments.
-This article explores what penal interest is, why it is imposed, its implications for borrowers, and how to avoid it.
+When taking out a loan, adhering to the loan agreement’s terms and conditions is crucial.
+Borrowers need to be aware of penal interest, an additional charge levied by lenders when specific obligations, like timely payments, are not met.
+This article explores its definition, reasons for imposition, implications for borrowers, and strategies to avoid it.

 What is a Penal Interest?